Cortex · Workflows that compound · Mitochondria

 Dealer questions, answered against the latest circulars.

-Queries from your channel arrive across email, WhatsApp, and calls.
+Queries from your channel arrive across email, phone messaging, and calls.
 Eligibility under a scheme.
 The right variant for a customer profile.
 A warranty edge case.
 Cortex reads the question, pulls the relevant circular, policy, and past adjudications, and drafts a position.
 Your channel lead reviews and signs off.

 See it in motion